 We’ve all had moments where we’ve met someone, thought there was a connection, and then it happens.
 They say it: “I don’t really like the Die Hard films”.
 Instantly, you start to re-evaluate your life choices.

-For example, when it comes to football, a very cute date could be when your team plays their team (as long as you both promise not to get to competitive).
+For example, when it comes to football, a very cute date could be a match when your team plays their team (as long as you both promise not to get too competitive).
 When it comes to music, concerts can be a very fun night out.
 My friend dragged me to a Tegan and Sarah concert, which certainly isn’t my favourite band, and I actually had a really good night out.
-Which is why festivals can be great, because there is always something for everyone.
+Festivals can be great, because there is always something for everyone.
 So although rivalries can seem like an issue, they can create a great sense of fun within a relationship.

 Religion is a great example of this.
-Someone who is a Christian may find they have their beliefs and morals challenged by someone of a different religion, or someone who doesn’t have a religion.
-Someone’s religion is a big part of them, and to sacrifice either a relationship or their faith is a very tricky situation to be in.
-Many people of different religious beliefs have made their relationships work, but it comes with many challenges.
+Someone who is a Christian may find they have their values challenged by someone of a different religion, or someone of no faith.
+Someone’s beliefs are a big part of them, and to feel like you have to make a choice between your relationship or your faith is a very tricky situation to be in.
+Many people of different religious beliefs have made their relationships work, but it does comes with its challenges.

-For example, some people who are more left-wing may believe in more money for social care and the NHS, where someone who is more right-wing may believe in public sector cuts.
-Now clearly these two things are opposites, which could mean that people of opposite political persuasions may not be compatible, but again many have made relationships work even when they have totally different political views.
+For example, some people who are more left-wing may believe in spending more money on social care and the NHS, whereas someone who is more right-wing may believe in public sector cuts for economic reasons.
+These differences may be deal-breakers to some but again, many have made relationships work even when they have totally different political views.

 The next and more disconcerting issue came when she said she was going to a party, and she told me she was going to get as drunk as humanly possible.
-Now don’t get me wrong, I like a drink as much as the next person, but there is a line between having fun and being stupid, as she didn’t know how she was getting home.
+Now don’t get me wrong, I like a drink as much as the next person, but in my opinion there is a pretty clear line between having fun and being stupid, as she didn’t even know how she was getting home.